Joan White: Seattle

-Homeward Bound & The Next Stage Company
+Homeward Bound and The Next Stage Company

-In 1983 White decided to return to London and to continue to operate the Joan White English Theatre School out of her flat in Chelsea.
+In 1983, White decided to return to London and to continue to operate the Joan White English Theatre School out of her flat in Chelsea.
 But she also embarked on an entirely new venture.
 Recent drama school graduates are faced with the problem of how to start a career in an over-crowded profession.
 In addition to sending out résumés and attending auditions, they need a way of practising their craft, working with audiences and providing means for agents and producers to see them.

 She discussed the problem with Alan Sleath, chairman of the Associates of RADA, and other prominent graduates, and it was decided set up a new venture that would tackle the problem head on.
 The Next Stage Company was born with the support of RADA.
 It presented three plays a year on shoe-string budgets in church halls, churches, community theatres and on one occasion a West End theatre.
 The first production was Christopher Fry's The Boy with a Cart, the start of a long fruitful relationship with Fry.
-Other playwrights included Mike Leigh, Alan Ayckbourn, James Bridie, Noel Coward, Sean O'Casey, Neil Simon, Lillian Hellman, Chekhov, Vanbrugh, Shaw and Shakespeare.
+Other playwrights included Mike Leigh, Alan Ayckbourn, James Bridie, Noël Coward, Sean O'Casey, Neil Simon, Lillian Hellman, Chekhov, Vanbrugh, Shaw and Shakespeare.
 There was one musical: Godspell.
 Eminent members of the profession joined in to direct and act in the shows.

 A notable coup for Next Stage was the premiere production in Chelsea Old Church of Christopher Fry's play One Thing More, about Caedmon, the Northumbrian shepherd turned monk who is known as the father of English sacred song.
 The company took the play to Whitby Abbey and presented it again in London in 1993.